NickyDCFP/NickyDCFP/README.md

 Hi there!
 ---

 I'm Nicky Kriplani (he/him), a CS student at NYU Tandon.
 I've been coding since I was 8 and continue to learn more every day!
-In particular, I'm looking to learn about cybersecurity, game development, and machine learning but am happy to dip my feet into any topic.
+In particular, I'm looking to learn about cybersecurity, game development, and machine learning, but I'm happy to dip my feet into any topic.

 If you'd like to gain a sense of how I think, here's a [cybersecurity explainer video](https://www.youtube.com/watch?v=Mdeu__zgEUo) I made!